Gassandrid/ewan.my/content/Thoughts/Hedonic Setpoint.md

 ---

 Essentially, despite all that goes in on our lives, we will return to some emotional baseline that is predetermined genetically.
-And, unfortunately, this genetic trait has quite a range for people, meaning many will be predispositioned for an overall unhappier life.
+And, unfortunately, this genetic trait has quite a range for people, meaning many will be predisposition for an overall unhappier life.

 This is a very interesting concept to me, as it seems to be a very deterministic view of the world.
 It seems to suggest that no matter what we do, we will always return to some baseline level of happiness.
 This is a very depressing thought, as it suggests that we can never truly be happy, no matter what we do.